Clinical Training

 Each two-month rotation has about 2 days/week in the OR, 2 days/week of clinic, and one research day.
 Surgical experience is evenly spread across both the 1st and 2nd years of the fellowship.
 The clinical and surgical experience is comprehensive with immersion in all subspecialty areas including ocular oncology, pediatric retina, and uveitis.

-Unique surgical techniques, such as chandelier buckles, mixed-gauge vitrectomy, subretinal displacement of subretinal hemorrhage, various secondary IOL fixation techniques, Retisert implantation, Argus II retinal prosthesis implantation, and autologous retinal transplants, are part of the experience.
+Unique surgical techniques, such as chandelier buckles, mixed-gauge vitrectomy, subretinal displacement of subretinal hemorrhage, various secondary IOL fixation techniques, Retisert implantation, gene therapy, and autologous retinal transplants, are part of the experience.

 Fellows